mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 ### Overview
 The starting point of **CQRS** design pattern is the notion of _differentiating between READ and WRITE model_.
-This design pattern professes if the QUERY capabilities of an application is very different or complex or may be, relational DB are not apt for querying (scalable, performant), it's better to separate/segregate  **query model** from **write model.**
+This design pattern professes if the QUERY capabilities of an application is very different or complex or may be, relational DB are not apt for querying (scalable, performant etc), it's better to separate/segregate **query model** from **write model.**

 The center stone in implementing CQRS is **Event Driven Architecture**.
-In event driven architecture, modules interact with each other using EVENT and each module are independent & not aware of each other.
+In event driven architecture, modules interact with each other using EVENT and each module is independent & not aware of the other.
 The module enroll/subscribe to event & take actions.
 It also help in cutting module dependencies (in pom.xml) and ease out creation of micro-services.